amadeus4dev/developer-guides/docs/get-started/moving-to-production.md

 ![request_prod](../images/request_production_key.png)

-   3. Complete the form with your personal information, billing address and app information.
+   3. Complete the form with your personal information, billing address, and app information.
    4. Indicate whether your application uses `Flight Create Orders` in the checkbox at the bottom of the form.
 This API has special access requirements detailed below in the `Moving to Production with Flight Create Orders` section of this guide.
    5. Select your preferred method of payment \(credit card or bank transfer\) and provide the required billing information.
    6. Sign the Terms of Service agreement provided on `Docusign`.